 The Global X SuperDividend REIT ETF (SRET) is also an option, which tracks an equal-weighted index with exposure to the international real estate operators.
 (Use any search engine for stock tickers).

-I had to add few words to this article considering the Covid-19 bear market events.
+I had to add a few words to this article considering the Covid-19 bear market events.

-Mortgage REITs have taken center-stage over the last two months amid the ongoing coronavirus pandemic due to plunge nearly 70% in March before recovering.
+Mortgage REITs have taken center stage over the last two months amid the ongoing coronavirus pandemic due to plunging nearly 70% in March before recovering.

 Extreme and unprecedented levels of market volatility and plunge in interest rates triggered a wave of margin calls when investors borrow money to invest and are not able to repay back, so, the brokers sell the underlining assets in a self-reinforcing cycle of "forced selling" which pushed the mREIT sector to the absolute brink.